peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Cbor.CBORObject Add(
         PeterO.Cbor.CBORObject obj);

 Adds a new object to the end of this array.
-(Used to throw ArgumentNullException on a null reference, but now converts the null reference to CBORObject.Null, for convenience with the Object overload of this method.).
+(Used to throw ArgumentNullException on a null reference, but now converts the null reference to CBORObject.Null, for convenience with the Object overload of this method).

+NOTE: This method can't be used to add a tag to an existing CBOR object.
+To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag` method and pass the CBOR object nd the desired tag number to that method.

+The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
+Note the chaining behavior made possible by this method.

+    CBORObject obj = CBORObject.NewArray()
+                  .Add(CBORObject.False)
+                  .Add(CBORObject.FromObject(5))
+                  .Add(CBORObject.FromObject("text string"))
+                  .Add(CBORObject.FromObjectAndTag(9999, 1));

 <b>Parameters:</b>